Ma-Loma/ISAR_Documentation/ISAR_General_terms_and_conditions.md

 Whenever a data provider releases their study data into the archive, a contract is set up that must be signed by an ICBEN representative as well as by the data provider.
 In certain exceptional cases, a data provider may relinquishes their data into the archive without a mutually signed contract, but with agreement documented in another form (e.g. confirmation by e-mail).
 Data providers must explicitly agree that their delivered data will, as part of the archive, be published online and that the data will be made available under a CC BY SA license.

-## 5.Terms and conditions for data users
+## Terms and conditions for data users

 Data users are persons or institutions that access the data in the archive for scientific purposes, e.g. for carrying out pooled analyses across all or a selection of data in the archive in the context of systematic reviews, meta-analyses and similar undertakings.
 Data users may also use data from one single study alone, a possibility data providers should be aware of.
 As the ISAR archive adopts an open data philosophy and is openly available to everyone, there are no specific restrictions ICBEN can impose on data users.
 This means that anyone can download the archive and analyze its data without consent from ICBEN.
 For that reason, no formal (mutually signed) contract is established between ICBEN and data users.
 However, ICBEN would highly appreciate if data users could adhere to the following principles: